mkuthan/example-beam/README.md

 Pros:
 * Built-in Beam support for the sliding window.
-* Built-in Beam support for handling late events (TODO: tests).
+* Built-in Beam support for handling late events.

 Cons:
 * Huge overhead if the window duration is much longer than window period.